 For Those I love I will sacrifice

-Today, tattoos are very popular among soldiers and through history, they are old as war is.
-Lots of soldiers get inked, with various motifs, military memes, girlfriend’s names, or various guns, skulls or dragons adorning their skin.
+Today, tattoos are very popular among soldiers, and through history, they are old as war is.
+Lots of soldiers get inked, with various motifs, military memes, girlfriend’s names, or various guns, skulls, or dragons adorning their skin.
 Some get something less ornate.
 The hero of this story had “For those I love I will sacrifice” stitched into his flesh.
 He had no idea how prescient he was.

 It has become an iconic photo of the Post-9/11 generation of warriors.
 It made headlines in 2011 after Star and Stripes published an article about MEDEVAC pilots who have only one hour to get wounded troops to medical facilities.
 The story went viral arguably because of this photo.
 The powerful photo was of a critically wounded Private First Class Kyle Hockenberry who always wanted to serve in the U.S. Army.
-After he joined, he was sent to the basic training from which he graduated in January 2011.

 The IED blast

 Hockenberry was assigned to the 1st Infantry Division’s 4th Squadron, 4th Cavalry Regiment “Pale Riders”.
 The next month they were already on their way to Afghanistan.
 His first assignment was at FOB Pasab (Forward Operating Base Pasab) outside of Haji Rammudin.

 His life would change on June 15, 2011, when an IED exploded at few meters far away from Pfc.
 Hockenberry.
 In the horrific blast, he lost both of his legs above the knee and his left arm above the elbow.
 The blast would also take the life of his friend, Spc.
 Nick Hensley.
 He was immediately rushed to the medical facility at Kandahar Air Field.